 If that sounds familiar, it is rarely because the investments are dramatically wrong, or because you’re making poor choices.

-Investors are now being consistently being pushed toward one of two dominant models of wealth management: technology-led, or relationship manager led
+Investors are now being pushed toward one of two models of wealth management: technology-led, or relationship manager led

 That underlying friction is usually the first sign the setup itself needs to evolve.